-HISTORY: History notes for this policy can be found on the WorkSafeBC Exposure policy/occupational-health-safety/regulating-chemical-exposure after the effective date of the amendment.
+Each amendment of this policy applies to incidents occurring on and after the effective date of the amendment.
 If a decision made before the amendment effective date is within the appeal period, at Review Division, or at WCAT, it remains subject to the policy in effect at the time of the incident.